viscalyx/devshell-dsc/CONTRIBUTING.md

 Thank you for your interest in contributing to **devshell-dsc**!
 This guide explains how to test, run, and rebuild the development shell locally.

+For any additional contributions, bug reports, or feature requests, please open an issue or pull request on the GitHub repository.

 ## Prerequisites

 - Docker installed on your system.